Edge Delta Google SecOps Destination

 How it works:

-2. Destination failure: Data is written to disk at the configured path
+2. Destination issue detected: Based on the configured mode, data is written to disk at the configured path

-3. Recovery: When the destination becomes available, buffered data drains at the configured drain_rate_limit while new data continues flowing
+3. Recovery: When the destination recovers, buffered data drains at the configured drain_rate_limit while new data continues flowing

 4. Completion: Buffer clears and normal operation resumes